IanBrettell/PhD-thesis/docs/04-somites.md

 \includegraphics[width=1\linewidth]{figs/somites/phenotypes} \caption{(ref:somite-phenos)}(\#fig:somite-phenos)
 \end{figure}

-Another important issue to note is that the F2 individuals were sequenced using different microscopes, denoted as 'AU' and 'DB'.
+Another important issue to note is that the F2 individuals were sequenced using different microscopes of the same model (Zeiss LSM 780) but with different temperature control units and incubator boxes, denoted as 'AU' and 'DB'.^['AU' for the Aulehla Lab microscope, and 'DB' for  EMBL-Heidelberg's Developmental Biology Unit microscope.]
 Our collaborators noticed that there was a difference between the microscopes in their temperatures of 0.7-0.8°C, translating to a 4-minute difference in the F2 means for the period intercept measure (Kruskal-Wallis = 177.97, $p$ = 1.34 x 10^-40^), and a 3.5-minute difference in the F2 means for the period mean measure (Kruskal-Wallis = 141.79, $p$ = 1.08 x 10^-32^).
 This difference would need to be accounted for in the downstream analysis through either adjusting the phenotype prior to running the genetic association model, or by including microscope as a covariate in the model.
 No significant difference was found for the PSM area.

 #### Inverse-normalisation {#inverse-norm-sec}